 Make sure your car seat fits within the airline’s requirements, and check the bottom of your car seat for red text indicating whether it’s approved for air travel!
 Most car seats are, but there are a few on the market that are not FAA-approved.

-It’s also important to note that booster seats can’t be used with lap belts only.
-So your older child will need the convertible-style with the full harness to sit in the seat on the plane.
+It’s also important to note that although some infant car seats and convertible car seats can be installed on a plane, booster seats can’t be used with lap belts only.
+So your older child will need the convertible-style with the full car seat harness to sit in the seat on the plane.
 If you do have a booster rider, look in to one that folds and can fit overhead like this one.

 7. Plan for In-Flight Sanity